-One of the first things I do is to research the history.
-You have to figure that hemstitching has been around for a very long time, but there isn’t much written about it.
-As the name implies, its original purpose was to finish the hem.
-Then probably as people had more time to stitch and ornamentation became more important, hemstitching became more elaborate.
-All the sources called it drawn thread because you withdraw fabric threads to create the open area to do the fancy work.
+As the name implies, the original purpose of hemstitching was to finish the hem.
+Then as people had more time to stitch and ornamentation became more important, hemstitching became more elaborate.
+Hemstitching is a drawn thread technique because you withdraw fabric threads to create the open area to do the fancy work.
 Drawn thread examples have been found dating clear back to the 1st century, so by definition alone, one could assume hemstitching has had a long life.

-You want to use tapestry needles for hemstitching.
+You will want to use tapestry needles for hemstitching.
 It is important not to split a fabric thread and sometimes that is easy to do especially when you are doing some of the fancier twists.
-Whether or not you use a hoop or frame, is up to you.
-Some references said to use a frame while others said this was a great project to take with you because you did not need a frame.
-I tried it both ways and found that when I started doing the twisted and more intricate designs, I needed a frame to keep my tension even.
-I used Q-snaps because I could twist the plastic pieces on the side to lessen or increase the fabric tension.
-Scissors with fine points were a big help in making sure I clipped the correct fabric threads.
+Using a hoop or frame is up to you.
+Some references instruct using a frame while others suggest hemstitching to be a great project to take with you because you did not need a frame.
+A frame may be useful when performing more intricate twists and designs that require even tension.
+Q-snaps work well because they allow you to lessen or increase the fabric tension easily.
+Scissors with fine points allow you to clip the correct and correct amount of threads.

-I soon learned that the most time consuming part of the process is withdrawing the threads.
+The most time consuming part of the process is withdrawing the threads.
 For many samplers, you are told do a satin stitched edge and cut your threads like a Kloster block in Hardanger embroidery.
-However, for an actual hemstitch, you often cut your fabric thread several inches ahead of where you want to actually end.
-You unweave that fabric thread to the point you want your hem to stop.
-Then you thread your needle and carefully weave the fabric thread out several stitches towards the edge.
+But for an actual hemstitch, you often cut your fabric thread several inches ahead of where you want to actually end.
+You unweave that fabric thread to the point you want your hem to stop, then you thread your needle and carefully weave the fabric thread out several stitches towards the edge.

 TIP: When you are pulling your fabric threads, be sure to pull the horizontal threads far enough to expose the correct number of vertical threads.
-What I am trying to say, is if your design element uses threads in multiples of four, you need to be sure your exposed vertical threads are divisible by 4.
+If your design element uses threads in multiples of four, you need to be sure your exposed vertical threads are divisible by 4.